grago1999/discord-stt-bot/README.md

 # discord-stt-bot

 Discord speech to text bot that can join and listen to a voice channel.
 It listens for specific key words and acts upon them.
-For example, saying league mutes the user.
+For example, saying league mutes the user (I still enjoy league of legends).

 To run the bot, you'll need a config.json file, along with a Google Cloud speech API token.